 How You Will Help

-A teacher working over a two year time-frame can help to increase literacy rates within the school.
-By working alongside young local teachers, the teacher will assist them to develop the skills and knowledge that will help improve literacy throughout the area.
+- working alongside local teachers to develop the skills and knowledge that will help improve literacy throughout the area.

 Note: The monthly living allowance enables you to live a modest local lifestyle.
 Based on the cost of living in a particular country, it covers food, your daily commute, communication and other local costs.
 It is not set to enable you to meet financial commitments at home, such as a mortgage or a personal loan.
 It will not cover the costs of eating out and other entertainment.
 Read more about what is covered in our FAQ.
 All applicants will be required to complete a Working with Children and Police Check.